siom79/japicmp/src/site/markdown/index.md

 This approach also detects changes in instrumented and generated classes.
 You can even evaluate changes in class file attributes (like synthetic) or annotations.
 The comparison of annotations makes this approach suitable for annotation-based APIs like JAXB, JPA, JAX-RS, etc.

+The goal of this project is to provide a fast and easy to use API comparison for Java.
+Therefore it does not aim to integrate change tracking of other types of artifacts (configuration files, etc.) as a generic implementation means to make compromises in terms of performance and ease of usage. japicmp for example compares two archives with about 1700 classes each in less than one second and therewith can be easily integrated in each build.

 ##Features##

 * Comparison of two jar archives without the need to add all of their dependencies to the classpath.